dirk-dev/liri-node-app/README.md

 # liri-node-app

 LIRI stands for *Language Interpretation and Recognition Interface*.
-LIRI makes use of JavaScript, Node.js and various packages to take in user input from the command line and use API calls for Spotify, IMDB (Internet Movie DataBase), and Bands in Town, as well as a custom query that extracts data from a text file.
-It outputs the results to the command line/console it was run from.
+LIRI makes use of JavaScript, Node.js and various packages to take in user input from the command line.
+It uses API calls for Spotify, IMDB (Internet Movie DataBase), and Bands in Town, as well as a custom query that extracts data from a text file and outputs the results to the command line/console.

 # Setup:
 1. If not installed already, download & install Node.js on your computer: https://nodejs.org/en/